 Delete Facebook, Instagram and Twitter from your phone

 Imagine a world where instead of opening up the Facebook app on your phone, you opened up an app that allowed you to (mindlessly) complete tasks on your to-do list.
 Think about how much more productive you would be.
-For my business though, in order to stay productive I believe it’s all about getting plays from TheMarketingHeaven.com for my business, which gives me a lot of time to concentrate on other things and not having to worry too much about social media activity..
+For my business though, in order to stay productive I believe it’s all about getting plays from TheMarketingHeaven.com, which gives me a lot of time to concentrate on other things and not having to worry too much about social media activity..
 Our generation really enjoys spending time scrolling through other peoples life events.
 It gives your brain a nice dopamine hit that is hard to stay away from, but is also taking away valuable hours from your life.
 Don’t end up spending 20% (140,000 hours) of your life (~700,000hrs) looking at your phone.
 Instead, use that time to work towards your goals.

 Put your phone on a sleep setting once you get in bed